 How to Use Robots to Teach Coding

-Robotics offers a unique way to teach coding to children, even the youngest of learners.
+Robotics offer a unique way to teach coding to children, even the youngest of learners.
 Early childhood is a wonderful time to spark kids’ interest in coding, robotics, and engineering.
 Young children are curious about the world around them, and today that world includes technology.
 But how can educators use robots to teach coding in the hectic and busy classrooms and learning spaces to promote positive, creative, and educational engagement?

 [# 1] Coding Teaches the Literacy of the 21st Century